tes/seguir/readme.md

 ## Todo

-* User object should allow for arbitrary data to be added.
 * Friend should be a request, reciprocal when accepted
 * Private messaging between friends
 * Un-follow, and cleaning newsfeed